Estecka/mc-ALL-Death-Messages/port.md

 - `DamageRecord::getAttacker` was removed.
 No code change is required: use `DamageRecord::getDamageSource` instead.
 - An additional LivingEntity name needs to be styled in `DamageTracker::getAttackedFallDeathMessage` and `DamageTracker::getFallDeathMessage`
 - An additional Entity name needs to be styled in `DamageTracker::getDisplayName`
-- `DamageRecord:getAttackerName` no longer needs to be styled in `DamageTracker::getDeathMessage`
+- `DamageRecord::getAttackerName` no longer needs to be styled in `DamageTracker::getDeathMessage`
+#### Worked around:
+- `DamageRecord::getAttacker` was removed.
+Use `DamageRecord::getDamageSource` instead.

 ## 1.20.3
 ### Worked around: